MystenLabs/sui/examples/tic-tac-toe/README.md

 in order to apply them promptly, which adds complexity.

-There is an alternative approach, which leverages Sui's support for **multi-sigs** and **sponsored transactions**.
+There is an alternative approach, which leverages Sui's support for **multisigs** and **sponsored transactions**.
 Instead of entrusting the Game to a third party, it is sent to an address owned by a 1-of-2 multisig, signed for by Player X and Player O.

-Play proceeds as in the owned protocol, except that the Admin is the multi-sig account.
-On each turn, the current player runs a transaction as themselves to send the mark, and then runs a transaction on behalf of the multi-sig to place it.
+Play proceeds as in the owned protocol, except that the Admin is the multisig account.
+On each turn, the current player runs a transaction as themselves to send the mark, and then runs a transaction on behalf of the multisig to place it.

-Once play has finished, either player can run a transaction on behalf of the multi-sig account to `burn` the game.
+Once play has finished, either player can run a transaction on behalf of the multisig account to `burn` the game.
 As the player is the sponsor, they will receive the storage rebate for performing the clean-up.

-The multi-sig account does not own anything other than the game object (it does not have any gas coins of its own), so the player sponsors the transaction, using one of its own gas coins.
+The multisig account does not own anything other than the game object (it does not have any gas coins of its own), so the player sponsors the transaction, using one of its own gas coins.

-Sharing a resource while avoiding consensus by transfering it to a multi-sig account can be generalised from two accounts to up to ten (the limit being the number of keys that can be associated with one multi-sig).
+Sharing a resource while avoiding consensus by transfering it to a multisig account can be generalized from two accounts to a max of ten (the limit being the number of keys that can be associated with one multisig).

-In order to create a multi-sig, the public keys of all the signers needs to be known.
-Each account address on Sui is the hash of a public key, but this operation cannot be reversed, so in order to start a multi-sig game, players must exchange public keys instead of addresses.
+In order to create a multisig, the public keys of all the signers needs to be known.
+Each account address on Sui is the hash of a public key, but this operation cannot be reversed, so in order to start a multisig game, players must exchange public keys instead of addresses.

 ## Pros and cons